Find Trade Colleges

 The states with the most job growth for Hand Laborer or Freight, Stock, and Material Mover are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.

-How Much Does a Hand Laborer or Freight, Stock, and Material Mover Make?
+Hand Laborer or Freight, Stock, and Material Mover Average Salary

-The typical yearly salary for Hand Laborers and Freight, Stock, and Material Movers is somewhere between $20,700 and $45,700.
+The salary for Hand Laborers and Freight, Stock, and Material Movers ranges between about $20,700 and $45,700 a year.

 undefined